josephWoodland/Mixed-Origin-MS4/README.md

 ## Styling - Materialize

-I have used Google Materialize to standardise the styling of this app.
+I have used Google Materialize to standardize the styling of this app.
 For example, selecting the elements I want and then copying and pasting the code into the HTML and any jQuery code needed to make the element interactive.

 ## Python Libraries